andyjohnson0/TakeoutExtractor/README.md

 - Process other media types: contacts, transactions, location, maps, tasks, etc.
 - Extend the command-line parser to automatically generate help text (à la System.CommandLine).

 Things to do are flagged with `TODO:` in the code.
-Something of them are:
+Some of them are:
 - Option validation is done inside the Option-derived DTO classes.
-This kind of mixes UI and implementation and could be abstracted better.
+This kind-of exposed implementation in the UI and could be abstracted better.

 ## Implementation Notes